KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Experimental Setups

 \subsection{Baselines}

-We compare our approach with previous methods on learning object-centric forward models:
+We compare our approach with existing methods for learning object-centric forward models:

-\textbf{Forward-Inverse Model} \textit{(ForwInv)}: We train a convolutional encoder to extract visual features of the scene image ({\textit{Img}}) and jointly learn forward and inverse models in the feature space following \citet{agrawal2016learning}.

-\textbf{Interaction Network} \textit{(IN)}: We follow \citet{battaglia2016interaction, sanchez2018graph} to build an Interaction Network based on the ground truth location of the objects.
-Each object is represented with a vector representation that contains the ground-truth position and velocity of the objects (\textit{GT state}).
-This approach is only applicable to scenarios where the number of objects in the scene is known and fixed.

-\textbf{Visual Interaction Network} \textit{(VisIN)}: We train a convolutional encoder to extract visual features of fixed-size bounding boxes centered on ground-truth object locations (\textit{GT state + Img}).
+\textbf{Forward Model} \textit{(Forw)}: We train a convolutional encoder to extract visual features of the scene image ({\textit{Img}}) and learn a forward model in the feature space. \\ \textbf{Forward-Inverse Model}~\cite{agrawal2016learning} \textit{(ForwInv)}: We train a convolutional encoder to extract visual features of the scene image ({\textit{Img}}) and jointly learn forward and inverse models. \\ \textbf{Interaction Network}~\cite{battaglia2016interaction, sanchez2018graph} \textit{(IN)}: We build an Interaction Network based on the ground truth location of the objects available in simulation.
+Each object representation contains the ground-truth position and velocity of the objects (\textit{GT state}).
+Note that this approach is only applicable to scenarios where the number of objects in the scene is known and fixed. \\ \textbf{Visual Interaction Network}~\cite{watters2017visual, ye2020object} \textit{(VisIN)}: We train a convolutional encoder to extract visual features of fixed-size bounding boxes centered on ground-truth object locations (\textit{GT state + Img}).
 We use the extracted visual features as object representations in the Interaction Network.
-This approach also requires prior knowledge of the number of objects in the scene \citep{kipf2019contrastive, watters2017visual}.
+Note that this approach requires prior knowledge of the number of objects. \\ \textbf{Causal Discovery from Videos}~\cite{li2020causal} \textit{(V-CDN)}: A pretrained perception module extracts keypoints that are used in an inference module to predict a causal structure of the visual observation which is then used in a dynamics module to predict the future location of the keypoints.

+\ch{We also compare KINet with two variants: (1) \textit{KINet - determ}, which employs a fully connected graph instead of probabilistic edges, and (2) \textit{KINet - no ctr}, which excludes the contrastive loss.}